 Republican gubernatorial nominee Mike Pence seems to have made his residency issue a bit more confusing on his own.

-His campaign on Thursday announced that Pence and his family rented a house in McCordsville for “personal and professional” convenience although they will maintain their Columbus home as well.
+His campaign on Thursday announced that Pence and his family rented a house in McCordsville, near Indianapolis, for personal and professional convenience although they will maintain their Columbus home as well.

 Pence was first elected to Congress in 2000 and has had a home in Arlington, Va., since 2002 while serving in the U.S. House of Representatives.